yuriybash/socket-perf-testing-c/README.md

 #### Setup

 To get the testing framework functional will only require two steps.
 First you will need to have the most up to date version of the starter code.
-As a reminder this is done with the command
+As a reminder this is done with the command:

 ```git pull proj1-starter master```